Chinimala/42-tests/README.md

 To test bonus, do the same with test-gnl-multiplefd.c and "gcc -D BUFFER_SIZE=10 -Wall -Wextra -Werror get_next_line_bonus.c get_next_line_utils_bonus.c test-gnl-multiplefd.c && ./a.out".

 # Usage of printf test
+[ NEW AND BETTER TESTER FROM TRIPOUILLE/JGAMBARD, WITH EASIER UTILISATION --> https://github.com/Tripouille/printfTester.git ]
 Copy test-printf/ directory in your printf repo.
 From root of your repo, run "sh test-printf/test-printf.sh".